typed-ember/glint/docs/migrating.md

 earlier iteration of Glint.

-If you're currently relying on these keys to have Glint skip typechecking for parts of your codebase, consider using `@glint-nocheck` directives instead.
+If you're currently relying on these keys to have Glint skip typechecking for parts of your codebase, consider using [`@glint-nocheck` directives][nocheck] instead.
 You can automate the process of adding those directives to templates that have type errors using the [`glint-auto-nocheck`] script.

 Note that templates with a `@glint-nocheck` directive will benefit from best-effort editor support for features such as hover information, go-to-definition, etc. even if they aren't typesafe, which is a meaningful advantage over templates that were ignored via `include`/`exclude`.

+[nocheck]: ../docs/directives.md#glint-nocheck
 [`glint-auto-nocheck`]: https://github.com/typed-ember/glint/tree/main/packages/scripts#auto-glint-nocheck

 ### Tagged Strings in `ember-template-imports`